go-ap/fedbox/doc/c2s.md

 ## API end-points

-Fedbox has as a unique entry point for any non-authorized request.
+FedBOX has as a unique entry point for any non-authorized request.
 For convenience we'll assume that is the root path for the domain (eg: `https://federated.id/`)

 We'll call this entry point the "Local Service's IRI", as it response consists of a Service Actor representing the current instance.